-- 1.1 We aim to establish a whole school positive culture in which all members of the community feel safe and confident, and treat each other with respect and courtesy, particularly with regard to individual differences.
-To this end, bullying will be eliminated. - 1.2 This policy should be read and understood in the context of our Behaviour Policy, our Equality and Diversity Policy, and our approach to personal, social, healthcare and economic education. - 1.3 Our policy has been written in the context of our responsibilities under: - The Equality Act 2010.
-The Act makes it unlawful in England and Wales for the responsible body of a school to discriminate against, harass or victimise a pupil, exclude them or subject them to any other detriment. - The Independent School Standards Regulations 2014 (as amended) - 1.4 A bullying incident should be addressed as a child protection concern when there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Where this is the case, staff will deal with the concern in line with the school Safeguarding Policy. - 1.5 The support of external services may be accessed to tackle any underlying issues which have contributed to a child engaging in bullying. - 1.6 As a Cognita school, we have signed up to the principles embodied within our group associate membership of the Anti-Bullying Alliance (ABA), linked to the National Children's Bureau, including access to specialist training of staff to support our best efforts to eradicate bullying in school.
+- 1.1 We aim to establish a whole school positive culture in which all members of the community feel safe and confident, and treat each other with respect and courtesy, particularly regarding individual differences.
+To this end, bullying will be eliminated. - 1.2 This policy should be read and understood in the context of our Behaviour Policy, our Equality and Diversity Policy, and our approach to personal, social, healthcare, and economic education. - 1.3 Our policy has been written in the context of our responsibilities under: - The Independent School Standards Regulations 2014. - 1.4 A bullying incident should be addressed as a child protection concern when there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Where this is the case, staff will deal with the concern in line with the school Safeguarding Policy. - 1.5 The support of external services may be accessed to tackle any underlying issues which have contributed to a child engaging in bullying. - 1.6 As a Cognita school, we have signed up to the principles embodied within our close work with the Diana Award, linked to the National Children's Bureau, NSPCC, Online Safety, including access to specialist training of staff and students to support our best efforts to eradicate bullying in school.